Targeted Technology

 Venture Round in 2009

-Vidacare Corporation is a medical device company based in San Antonio, Texas, specializing in intraosseous access devices designed for use in diagnostic, monitoring, and therapeutic applications.
-The company’s flagship product, the EZ-IO Product System, enables controlled vascular access through the intraosseous route, particularly beneficial in emergency situations where traditional vascular access methods are ineffective.
-The EZ-IO power driver is engineered to penetrate the intraosseous space using a hollow needle and integrated stylet, ensuring accurate placement.
-Additionally, the EZ-IO Vascular Access Pack equips emergency medical personnel with the necessary tools to establish vascular access quickly.
-Vidacare also offers a range of hematology and oncology products, including systems for bone marrow aspiration and biopsy.
-Its innovations are utilized in various settings, including pre-hospital care, emergency response, and military operations, catering to the needs of healthcare providers in critical situations.
-Founded in 2001, Vidacare continues to advance intraosseous access technology for the medical community.
+Vidacare Corporation is a medical device company based in San Antonio, Texas, specializing in intraosseous access technology.
+Founded in 2001, the company develops, manufactures, and markets devices designed for diagnostic, monitoring, and therapeutic applications, particularly in emergency situations where traditional vascular access is challenging.
+Its primary product, the EZ-IO Product System, enables controlled vascular access through the intraosseous route, utilizing a power driver that drills through bone to secure placement.
+Additionally, Vidacare offers a suite of products for hematology and oncology, including tools for bone marrow aspiration and biopsy.
+Its offerings are utilized in various settings, including pre-hospital care, emergency response, and military applications, addressing critical needs in bone and blood-related medicine.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.